KRFOSS/kali-docs/arm/utilite-pro/index.md

 Once the _dd_ operation is complete, boot up the Utilite Pro with the microSD plugged in.

 You should be able to [log in to Kali](/docs/introduction/default-credentials/).

-## Kali on Utilite - Image Customization

-If you want to customize the Kali Utilite Pro image, including changes to the [packages](/docs/general-use/metapackages/) being installed, changing the [desktop environment](/docs/general-use/switching-desktop-environments/), increasing or decreasing the image file size or generally being adventurous, check out the [Kali-ARM Build-Scripts](https://gitlab.com/kalilinux/build-scripts/kali-arm) repository on GitLab, and follow the _README.md_ file's instructions.
-The script to use is `utilite-pro.sh`.